lifeofreilly/EchoBot/README.md

 * JDK 1.5 or higher
 * Maven
-* For aditional dependecny information refer to pom.xml
+* For additional dependency information refer to pom.xml
 * A twitter developer account and application

 Build Instructions: